 Students who go abroad will still be required to fulfill 56 credits, or 14 courses, in History & Literature, though up to 16 credits (4 courses) may be accepted from another university.
 Grades from study abroad programs are not counted in students’ grade point averages.

-Students who study abroad may substitute another course for a missed sophomore, junior, or senior tutorial, but all students must complete the junior essay.
-Students who are abroad in the junior spring may elect to complete a new project, to extend a written assignment they completed in the fall semester, or to submit revised and expanded work from one of their abroad courses, so long as that work meets the requirements of the junior essay and is submitted by the junior essay due date in the spring.
-Alternately, students may submit their junior essays before they leave.
+Students who study abroad may substitute another course for a missed sophomore, junior, or senior tutorial, but all students must complete the junior essay and submit it by the junior essay due date in the spring.
 Students should discuss their plans to complete their junior essays with their tutors and, as needed, with the Associate Director of Studies.